Friday, October 31, 2008

 So it begins

 Light turbulence as we cross the Caspian Sea.
 The computer screen is informing us that we have 8:25 hours to go until landing in Singapore.
-The last days have been hectic with packing, teaching and many fond farewells - everything one may expect before setting off for a 16,000 kilometres journey across three continents and nine time zones.
+The last days have been hectic with packing, teaching and many fond farewells - everything one may expect before setting off for a 16,000-kilometre journey across three continents and nine time zones.

 Though certainly about exploration, this trip is also about finding home.
 The Oxford-born Indian author Pico Iyer once wrote that, to him, “home” is a work-in-progress, much like a manuscript that constantly is being revised.
 We add new years abroad, different languages and life modes, as we aspire to realize that cosmopolitan ideal of leaving our narrow national identities and becoming, as Iyer calls it, “honorary citizens of the future”.